12. Vectors of objects

 If we want to define a new object to represent a playing card, it is pretty obvious what the instance variables should be: rank and suit.
 It is not as obvious what type the instance variables should be.
 One possibility is strings, containing things like “Spade” for suits and “Queen” for ranks.
 One problem with this implementation is that it would not be easy to compare cards to see which had a higher rank or suit.

 An alternative is to use integers to encode the ranks and suits.
-By “encode,” we do not mean what some people thin, which is to encrypt, or translate into a secret code.
+By “encode,” we do not mean what some people think when they hear this word, which is to encrypt, or translate into a secret code.
 What a computer scientist means by “encode” is something like “define a mapping between a sequence of numbers and the things we want to represent.”
 For example,

 \[ \begin{align}\begin{aligned}None \mapsto 0\\Clubs \mapsto 1\\Diamonds \mapsto 2\\Hearts \mapsto 3\\Spades \mapsto 4\end{aligned}\end{align} \]